ansys/pyaedt-toolkits-antenna/doc/source/toolkit/ui.rst

    :width: 800
    :alt: Antenna generated

-If AEDT is launched in non graphical mode, you can still see the generated model.
+If AEDT is launched in non-graphical mode, you can still see the generated model.

 In the wizard, you can modify the parameters interactively, watching both the HFSS model and the interactive 3D plot in the wizard change.